leninhasda/blog-resources/posts/23_recursively-counting-files-in-directories-using-python.md

 There where few occasions when I wanted to know the total number of files in any given directory.
 Well the default file manager shipped with the OS does give you a count of files on current directory, but not recursively.
 That is if you have folder(s) on the current directory and files within them that count is not shown.
 But I wanted to know the whole number.

-So I wrote following Python script which goes through given folder(s) and folder(s) within them recursively count files and give me the total number.
+So I wrote following Python script which goes through given folder(s) and folder within them recursively, count files and give me the total number.

 <script src="https://gist.github.com/leninhasda/0414792e7d65f526ce078f7af932b5af.js"></script>